 self-determination, and for the maintenance of language and culture.

-Collection of NSW Aboriginal public policy, work in progress
+Collection of NSW Aboriginal public policy

 With the input of NSW government departments, a collection of public policies relating to Aboriginal affairs in NSW has been established.